zz22394/presto/presto-docs/src/main/sphinx/connector/hive.rst

  * **Type:** ``Boolean``
  * **Default value:** ``false``
  * **Description:** Force splits to be scheduled on the same node (ignoring normal node selection procedures) as the Hadoop DataNode process serving the split data.
 This is useful for installations where Presto is collocated with every DataNode and may increase queries time significantly.
 The drawback may be that if some data are accessed more often, the utilization of some nodes may be low even if the whole system is heavy loaded.
-See also :ref:`node-scheduler.network-topology<node-scheduler-network-topology>` if less strict constrain is preferred - especially if some nodes are overloaded and other are not fully utilized.
+See also :doc:`node-scheduler.network-topology <../admin/tuning>` if less strict constrain is preferred - especially if some nodes are overloaded and other are not fully utilized.

 ``hive.max-initial-split-size``